mendix/docs-site-test/content/en/docs/refguide7/desktop-modeler/pages/page-concepts/data-sources/xpath-source.md

 ### 3.4 XPath Constraint

-The [XPath constraint](xpath-constraints) allows for custom, hard-coded limitations on the data displayed.
+The [XPath constraint](/refguide7/xpath-constraints/) allows for custom, hard-coded limitations on the data displayed.
 This constraint will be appended to the constraints (if any) already applied through security and context.

-{{% alert type="warning" %}}
+{{% alert color="warning" %}}
 XPath constraints are applied equally to all users and only apply to the data displayed in a single data widget.
-If the goal is to shield a particular subset of the data from users then [entity access rules](access-rules) are superior in that they can be tailored to each individual user role and that they apply system-wide.
+If the goal is to shield a particular subset of the data from users then [entity access rules](/refguide7/access-rules/) are superior in that they can be tailored to each individual user role and that they apply system-wide.
 {{% /alert %}}